mohammad-atikuzzaman/dreamVenture-clientSide/README.md

 ### If any on want to clone this porject

-At first clone this porject, then run a command "npm i", manage a firebase key for authentication, then run the project.
+At first clone this project, then run a command "npm i", manage a firebase key for authentication, then run the project.